La Crosse Community Foundation’s Forever Society

 |By Jamie Schloegel, Executive Director|

-You may have recently heard that La Crosse Community Foundation is celebrating its 90th birthday this month!
-Not many community foundations in the country are as seasoned as we are, and because of our longevity, we have earned the respect and trust of many who then include us in their legacy plans.
+La Crosse Community Foundation celebrated its 90th birthday in 2020, and it seems like we’ve been around forever!
+Our age makes us one of the oldest community foundations in the nation, and because of our longevity, we have earned the respect and trust of many who then include us in their legacy plans.

 Over the years, foundation staff have been surprised by estate gifts that came in after a donor passed away.
 The most famous of these gifts is the Robert & Eleanor Franke Charitable Fund.
 Earlier this week, we shared a story about our most recent estate gift, that of Jean Gitz Bassett.
 Her estate gift inspired us to create the new Forever Society.